softenrj/Reava-backend/README.md

 > **Important:** Ensure that the `FIREBASE_PRIVATE_KEY` value properly escapes newline characters and quotes.

-> **Note:** For local development, create a `Config/.env.development` file and place your environment variables there.
+> **Note:** For local development, create a `Config/.env.development` file in the Root Directory and place your environment variables there.

 This environment configuration is for the **Reava App**.
 For more details, visit the [Reava GitHub repository](https://github.com/softenrj/Reava).
 NODE_ENV=development | production